The Biggest Bet of my Life.

 Keith is one of few bookmakers to take huge bets.
 Wearing his trademark baseball cap it is inscribed ''Make Booking Great Again''.
 In fact, his Star Sports firm call themselves ''The Gentleman's Bookmaker''.

 “Ruby was a bit gobsmacked,” he said.
 The whole team were “gutted.”

 Something tells me, they weren't feeling quite as dispirited as a certain ''Gentleman'' who is sick of the sight of Ben Keith.

 He wasn't the only bookie to enjoy a fruitful Festival.
 Kyle Drummond, told the BBC: ''It's good you got me now as we are just about to start doing the conga around the betting ring.
 We never thought we would get Douvan turned over.
 We are going out for steak later.''

-I'm sure they asked the waiter to make that rare because their was plenty of blood spilt with the Mullins bangwagon falling dramatically off the rails.
+I'm sure they asked the waiter to make that rare because there was plenty of blood spilled with the Mullins bandwagon falling dramatically off the rails.

 Sometime you just can't rely on Willie Mullins to do the business.

-I guess there's always next year to get stuck in and make those bookmaker tread a little more careful.
+I guess there's always next year to get stuck in and make those bookmakers tread a little more carefully.